guerrerocarlos/graphql-lambda/README.md

 export const eventStore = new SQSQueue();
 export const pubSub = new PubSub({ eventStore });
 export const subscriptionManager = new SubscriptionManager({
-  subscriptionManagerStorage: new Map(), // Replace this with any persistence layer you prefer, Redis, MySQL, etc. (Map will use memory).
+  subscriptionManagerStorage: new Map(), // Replace this with any persistence layer you prefer, Redis, MySQL, etc.
 });
 export const connectionManager = new ApiGatewayConnectionManager({
-  connectionManagerStorage: new Map(), // Replace this with any persistence layer you prefer, Redis, MySQL, etc. (Map will use memory)
+  connectionManagerStorage: new Map(), // Replace this with any persistence layer you prefer, Redis, MySQL, etc.
 });
 export * from "graphql-lambda";
 ```

-Later this could be removed and replace the `new Map()` memory storages with MySQL, Redis, DynamoDB, etc.
+For production environments the `new Map()` should be replaced with a proper data storage like MySQL, Redis, DynamoDB, etc.

 ### Server Creation